 This year’s Social Studies program covers a variety of topics.
 The students will compare Canada to other countries in terms of governance and rights and freedoms.
 The students will investigate how economic self-interest can be a cause of conflict between people and governments.
 Also, we will examine how global problems often require international cooperation.
 Lastly, the students will delve into how media sources can both positively and negatively affect our understanding of important events and issues.

-Miss Scheerer will be responsible for delivering the Music program this year.
+Ms. Ryan will be responsible for delivering the Music program this year.
 As in past years, the students will have two 30-minute classes per week (Monday and Wednesday).

 Mr. Campanile is the Physical Education specialist.
-He will deliver the P.E. program for the Grade Six students on Monday, Tuesday, Thursday, and Friday.
+He will deliver the P.E. program for the Grade Six students on Tuesdays and Fridays.
 Please help your child come to school with a complete gym strip on these days.
 (St. Jude shorts and T-shirt, white socks, and runners) Students will be expected to be active even on non-gym days in order to fulfill the daily physical activity (DPA) requirements outlined by the ministry.
 Have your child bring his or her gym strip so they can be prepared for daily physical activity.
 Since we do not have changing rooms the students should wear their strip under their uniforms, in order to make a speedy transition.

 Mrs. Chao will also instruct the students in French on Thursday and Friday this year.